Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Results and Discussion

 \section{Results and Discussion}

 Experimental results of the proposed system and baselines are presented in Table \ref{model results}.
 Results show that the proposed method outperforms baselines in terms of both STOI and WER.
-Compared with our previous work, SE-UNet, the speech enhancement performance is further improved.
+Compared to our previous work, SE-UNet, STOI is improved by 0.022 and WER is reduced by 0.019.

+In Fig. \ref{fig:output}, we visually demonstrate the effectiveness of the proposed method by comparing the enhanced speech spectrogram, the noisy speech spectrogram and the clean speech spectrogram.
+It can be seen that our system removes the noise signals while suppressing reverberation effectively.

-Furthermore, we explore the impact of our proposed loss function by evaluating the system using different loss functions.
-As shown in Table \ref{loss_table}, results show that the proposed loss function outperforms the MAE loss function in terms of both STOI and WER metrics.
-Moreover, it can be found that the time-frequency loss has a great influence on STOI, while the time-domain loss affects WER more.
+Furthermore, we explore the impact of the proposed loss function by evaluating the system using different settings.
+As shown in Table \ref{loss_table}, results show that SE performs better when optimized from T-F domain and time domain at the same time.
+Moreover, it can be found that the T-F loss has a great influence on STOI, while the time-domain loss affects WER more.
 We recommend to set the default value of $\gamma$ to 0.5 for achieve a general good performance for 3D SE.

-In Fig. \ref{fig:output}, we visually demonstrate the effectiveness of our proposed method by comparing the enhanced speech spectrogram, the noisy speech spectrogram and the clean speech spectrogram.
-It can be seen that our system removes the noise signals while suppressing reverberation effectively.